-- Attendance administrative staff producing half-termly attendance and punctuality data for attendance leads which will help leaders to analyse areas of concern and success within specific cohorts and pupil groups; - Pastoral leaders updating the Attendance Risk Register as follows: - Pupils on 99-100% attendance are on level 0 (no risk of persistent absence) - Pupils on 97-98.9% attendance are on level 1 (low risk of persistent absence) - Pupils on 95-96.9% attendance are on level 2 (moderate risk of persistent absence) - Pupils on 92-94.9% attendance are on level 3 (high risk of persistent absence) - Pupils below 92% attendance are on level 4 (very high risk of persistent absence) - Pastoral leaders updating the Punctuality Risk Register as follows: - $\circ$ Pupils with no late marks in the previous half term are on level 0 - Pupils with 1-6 late marks in the previous half term are on level 1 - $\circ$ $\,$ Pupils with 7-10 late marks in the previous half term are on level 2 $\,$ - $\circ$ Pupils with 11-15 late marks in the previous half term are on level 3 - Pupils with 15+ late marks in the previous half term are on level 4 - Arrange a pastoral review meeting with pupils and parents for any pupils placed on level 4 of the Attendance Risk Register or the Punctuality Risk Register to: - discuss levels of authorised and unauthorised absences;
+- Attendance administrative staff producing half-termly attendance and punctuality data for attendance leads which will help leaders to analyse areas of concern and success within specific cohorts and pupil groups; - Pastoral leaders updating the Attendance Risk Register as follows: - Pupils on 99-100% attendance are on level 0 (no risk of persistent absence) - Pupils on 97-98.9% attendance are on level 1 (low risk of persistent absence) - Pupils on 95-96.9% attendance are on level 2 (moderate risk of persistent absence) - Pupils on 92-94.9% attendance are on level 3 (high risk of persistent absence) - Pupils below 92% attendance are on level 4 (very high risk of persistent absence) - Pastoral leaders updating the Punctuality Risk Register as follows: - Pupils with no late marks in the previous half term are on level 0 - o Pupils with 1-6 late marks in the previous half term are on level 1 - o Pupils with 7-10 late marks in the previous half term are on level 2 - o Pupils with 11-15 late marks in the previous half term are on level 3 - Pupils with 15+ late marks in the previous half term are on level 4 - Arranging pastoral review meetings with pupils and parents for any pupils placed on level 4 of the Attendance Risk Register or the Punctuality Risk Register to: - o discuss levels of authorised and unauthorised absences; - discuss punctuality levels; - o discuss causes for the levels of absence and lateness;

-- discuss punctuality levels; - $\circ$ $\;$ discuss causes for the levels of absence and lateness; - provide challenge and support to improve attendance and punctuality; - set an action plan with achievable and realistic attendance and punctuality targets; - o agree a review date. - The strategic leader responsible for attendance will: - keep an overview of the attendance risk register across the school; - $\circ\,$ agree appropriate intervention strategies with the pastoral leads/attendance officer; - $\circ$ agree the names of pupils requiring pastoral review meetings; - provide the school standards committee with half termly data on attendance and punctuality including data about pupils who are persistent/severe absentees and about leave of absence requests and their outcomes.
+- o provide challenge and support to improve attendance and punctuality; - o set an action plan with achievable and realistic attendance and punctuality targets; - o agree a review date. - The strategic leader responsible for attendance will: - o keep an overview of the Attendance Risk Register across the school; - agree appropriate intervention strategies with the pastoral leads/attendance officer; - o agree the names of pupils requiring pastoral review meetings; - provide the School Standards Committee with half termly data on attendance and punctuality, including data about pupils who are persistent/severe absentees and about leave of absence requests and their outcomes.